funttastic/kujira-quickstart-guide/readme.md

 > ./configure

-and go to the "Dispatch Actions", then "Add Wallet".
+and go to the "Actions", then "Add Wallet".

 You will need to inform your mnemonic, then your wallet will be encrypted and saved in this folder: